MaterSim/PyXtal_FF/docs/_rsts/pages/BACKGROUND.rst

 Smooth SO(3) Power Spectrum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now instead of considering a hyperdimensional space, we can derive a similar descriptor by taking the auto correlation of the atomic neighbor density function through expansions on the 2-sphere and a radial basis on a smoothened atomic neighbor density function,
+Now instead of considering a hyperdimensional space, we can derive a similar descriptor by taking the auto correlation of the atomic neighbor density function through expansions on the 2-sphere and a radial basis on a smoothened atomic neighbor density function [4]_.

 .. math::
    \rho ' = \sum_i e^{-\alpha|\boldsymbol{r}-\boldsymbol{r}_i|^2}